 Government got money meh?

-The budget for the PRS Youth Incentive was tabled in Budget 2014.
+The budget for the PRS Youth Incentive was tabled and will run between 2014-2018.
 So yes, it was already allocated.

 I get the RM10oo one time or every year?